-The uses of natural herbs for anxiety to ease the often paralyzing and uncomfortable sensations that go with this condition are not uncommon.
+The use of natural herbs for anxiety to ease the often paralyzing and uncomfortable sensation that go with this condition is not uncommon.

 Anxiety disorder is the most prevalent mental health issue in many western countries and using herbal medicine for anxiety has attracted much attention in recent times.

 Medicinal herbs for anxiety tend to have fewer side effects, are less likely to cause dependency and are cost-effective.

 Care should be taken when altering any medications or adding supplements and close attention to drug interactions should be made before taking any herbal remedy.

 The cause of anxiety must be investigated thoroughly with a professional health care practitioner and medicinal herbs should be viewed as part of a holistic approach to better health.

 The mild action of this antidepressant herb has led to it being one of the most popular of all medicinal herbs and is the most reliable herb to consider for treating anxiety.

 St John’s Wort has the added benefit of being a gentle sedative and can assist in treating insomnia.

 The St. John’s wort’s flowers contain hypericin and hyperforin both considered to be vital components in the mood-lifting action of this herb.